Thinking about planning a trip to paradise but wondering “is Tulum Mexico safe”?

 We always recommend that you use the local currency as this will save you a lot of money.
 Do not exchange money in the airport as this has the worst conversion rates!
 You’re also likely to get scammed!
 Instead, you can get a travel card like Transferwise or Charles Schwab and just withdraw money from the ATM to get some Mexican Pesos.

-As you can see from everything laid out above, Tulum is safe, but it’s also like visiting any other foreign country.
+So if you were wondering is Tulum safe before you started reading?
+Then as you can see from everything laid out above, Tulum is safe, but it’s also like visiting any other foreign country.
 There are certain things to be on your guard about and others to be cautious of.
 So long as you know them in advance, you should have no trouble at all when it comes to Tulum safety.

 Planning a trip to Tulum?
 Check out these articles!